Skip to main content

 Kenneth Lund, Jr. Scholarship

-For the twenty-second year, NCC is pleased to sponsor a technology scholarship.
+For the twenty-third year, NCC is pleased to sponsor a technology scholarship.
 This scholarship was established in honor of previous General Manager Kenneth Lund, Jr., who worked for NCC from 1969 to 2003.
-NCC will be awarding two (2) $1,000 technology scholarships in 2024.
+NCC will be awarding two (2) $1,000 technology scholarships in 2025.
 These scholarships are available to graduating high school seniors and undergraduate students.
-Preference will be given to students enrolled in a curriculum studying the telecommunications, information technology and/or computer technology field at an accredited technical school or a two or four-year college/university.
+Preference will be given to students enrolled in a curriculum studying the telecommunications, information technology, and/or computer technology field at an accredited technical school or a two or four-year college/university.
 However, all high school seniors and undergraduate students are encouraged to apply.
-Application deadline is March 15, 2024.
+The application deadline is March 13, 2025.

 View Application